 He has worked with The New York Times, Google Creative Lab, and Nestlé, and runs Office for Visual Affairs, a design consultancy specializing in strategy, branding, and prototyping for startups.
 He teaches interaction design and social innovation at the School of Visual Arts and co-created the Community Canvas, a framework for building communities that has been translated into 15+ languages and used by over 200,000 people worldwide.

 At Side Quest, Sascha brings the same process he uses with founders and organizations to teenagers: listen to the idea, find the achievable version, and guide the messy, rewarding work of making it real.
-The only difference is the client is 13 and the deadline is four weeks.

 Common questions